ctrimble/serverless-graphql-hello-world/README.md

  * `npm run watch`   watch for changes and compile
  * `npm run test`    perform the jest unit tests
  * `npm run synth`   synth a SAM template for SAM local to use
- * `npm run init-dist` gets node_modules into the dist directory
  * `npm run start-api` start SAM local api
  * `npm run request` an example API request to test the stack
  * `npm run start`   calls build, synth, and start-api

- ## Future Improvements

- - Use webpack - this project currently installs node_modules into the dist directory.
-This could be avoided by using webpack.